A Brief History

 Leaders and managers from these nine communities began communicating with each other, ultimately resulting in the creation of the Mississippi Downtown Development Association, a nonprofit organization.
 This provided an opportunity for these towns to band together, trying to solve their problems through this statewide association.
 However, lack of funding and staff made this organization a loosely knit core of volunteers and only fulfilled limited networking needs.
 Dedicated members of MDDA continued to pursue possible sources of funding for the much-needed state Main Street program.
 In July 1989, MDDA was successful in contracting with the Mississippi Department of Economic and Community Development to develop and implement a statewide Main Street program.

-Mississippi Main Street Association (MMSA) was created to provide technical assistance to member towns, which focused on issues embraced by the 4-Point Approach of Main Street - Organization, Promotion, Design and Economic Restructuring – that are designed to match resources available in their communities.
+Mississippi Main Street Association (MMSA) was created to provide technical assistance to member towns, which focused on issues embraced by the Four Point Approach of Main Street - Organization, Promotion, Design and Economic Vitality – that are designed to match resources available in their communities.

 The board hired Scott Barksdale, a downtown revitalization professional with 11 years experience both at the local and state level, as Executive Director to develop and implement a Main Street program.